Wastewater blockages

 Wisteria sp.
 Wisterias

-Sydney Water is responsible for the wastewater pipes from our network up to the property connection point.
+Sydney Water is responsible for wastewater pipes from our network up to where they connect to your property.
+The blockage is probably in our pipes if:

-• the overflow is visible beyond your property boundary, for example, from a maintenance hole located on public land
+• the overflow is visible beyond your property boundary, such as from a maintenance hole located on public land

 • your neighbours are experiencing the same problem